How to Predict An Outcome

 I’ll say, “What if I take on more duties?
 Will that justify a raise”?

-I’m sure you can see considerable improvement, and, in scenario two, you can see how my chance of getting a raise has improved because I have prepared myself and thought about what my boss might say.
-I have created a series of, “What if Questions,” regarding what might happen, and, for each one, I have come up with a response.
+I’m sure you can see a considerable improvement in scenario two, you can see how my chance of getting a raise has improved because I have prepared myself and thought about what my boss might say.
+I have created a series of, “What if Questions,” regarding what might happen, and for each one, I have come up with a response.

 Here are a few other examples of situations where you can use this technique:

 - You’re about to negotiate a price for a car.

 - You need to ask for a loan.